 Don’t be scared off by the name of this delicious cornbread variety; “spider” comes from the name of a type of three-legged skillet the bread was traditionally baked in (though any cast-iron skillet will do).
 Spider cornbread is prepared with rich milk, which gives the bread a custard-like middle layer.
-It's a favorite dish of the Southern Shorelines region, and is typically served with pinto beans – a hearty side that pairs well with the area’s famous fried fish.
+It's a favorite dish of the Southern Kentucky Vacations region, and is typically served with pinto beans – a hearty side that pairs well with the area’s famous fried fish.

 - 1 cup white cornmeal (Prof. Wanda Dodson uses unsifted stone ground)

 - 1 egg